Warning: Social Engineering is a Growing Threat to the Industrial Sector

 “An interesting tactic that I have seen would be internal post-RIF announcements, a spoofed HR email sending out anonymous employee feedback surveys,” Smith told Industrial Cyber.
 “This exploits the vulnerable nature of the disgruntled employee who wants to be heard.
 Implementing email security gateways and AI threat detection to filter out email spoofing, lookalike domains, and malicious attachments would be a tooling recommendation.
 Security awareness training is still paramount, as we are the last line of defense to mitigating ‘click compromises.’”

-Marco Pereira, global head of cybersecurity, cloud infrastructure services at Capgemini, added that generative AI is making it easier for attackers to craft targeted, convincing phishing messages.
+Marco Pereira, global head of cybersecurity, cloud infrastructure services at Capgemini, added that generative AI-powered social engineering is making it easier for attackers to craft targeted, convincing phishing messages is making it easier for attackers to craft targeted, convincing phishing messages.

 “Threat actors are increasingly leveraging AI and generative AI to supercharge social engineering campaigns,” Pereira told the publication.
 “By analysing vast amounts of publicly available data, such as social media posts, blogs, and YouTube content, they can craft highly personalized and convincing spear phishing messages.
 These tools also enable the creation of realistic voice and video deepfakes, making impersonation attacks more credible and harder to detect.”